Newest St. Louis Housing Report - February 2023

 Will Home Prices Start to Go Down?

 If, and when they do, it will probably be very gradual.
+As you can see in the above image home the median sales price increased by 7.4% compared to February of 2024.
+The question is how many buyers are tracking prices closely and are prepared to pounce on an opportunity?
 The challenge for buyers is to be able to react quickly when a price reduction occurs.
-So how can you find out if a home has recently dropped in price so you can react?
-Check out our easy-to-use hack the Price Checker.
+How can you find out if a home has recently dropped in price so you can react?

 Want to see homes that have lowered their price in the last 3 days, 7 days, or in the past month?
 We've got you covered!